 How Growing Up As a Preachers Kid Helped Me Become a Fashion Designer

-iI you ask Google what a PK is you will find it's a gaming term, something I learnt today while writing this.
+If you ask Google what a PK is you will find it's a gaming term, something I learnt today while writing this.
 But when I was growing up, before I even heard the word gamer, a PK meant a preacher's kid.

 I knew I was different to everyone else, or rather, I knew our family was different to all the other families we knew.
 You see, we were part of a church, a very strict church.
 We went to church on Saturdays and didn't celebrate birthdays or Christmas.
 It sounds very Jewish because it was centred around the Old Testament, but we weren't Jewish.
 I am not going to talk to you about religion, although I am very spiritual, I do not think of myself as a religious person.
-What this journal entry is about is how this unique upbringing helped forge me into the person I am today.
+What this journal entry is about is how this unique upbringing helped forge me into the person I am today, a fashion designer.